google-ai-edge/mediapipe/mediapipe/docs/web.md

   1. WebAssembly MVP [demo](https://mediapipe.page.link/cds-ht) running around 5-8 frames per second on Desktop Chrome

   2. WebAssembly SIMD [demo](https://mediapipe.page.link/cds-ht-simd) running around 15-18 frames per second on *Canary* Chrome for Desktop, which must additionally be launched with the option `--js-flags="--experimental-wasm-simd"`

-NOTE: This page is a work-in-progress.
-More to come soon!